 In June 2016, we entered into a development and license agreement, or the G&W Labs Agreement, with G&W Laboratories, Inc., or G&W Labs, to develop multiple products for topical delivery in dermatology using our PRINT technology.
-We received the first non-refundable up-front fee of \$1.0 million under this agreement in June 2016, which amount was being amortized into revenue over a period of time based upon the estimated remaining development period and on a similar basis as research and development services are expected to be performed, a period of 57 months as of September 30, 2018.
+We received the first non-refundable up-front fee of \$1.0 million under this agreement in June 2016, which amount was being amortized into revenue over a period of time based upon the estimated remaining development period and on a similar basis as research and development services are expected to be performed.
 We began performing research and development services under this agreement in July 2016.
 In April 2018, we and G&W Labs mutually agreed to terminate the G&W Labs Agreement.
-As a result, during the nine months ended September 30, 2018, the remaining unamortized balances in the related deferred revenue and deferred sublicense payments of \$0.9 million and \$0.1 million, respectively, were fully recorded as Revenues and Cost of sales, respectively, in the accompanying Statement of Operations and Comprehensive Loss.
+As a result, during the year ended December 31, 2018, the remaining unamortized balances in the related deferred revenue and deferred sublicense payments of \$0.9 million and \$0.1 million, respectively, were fully recorded as Revenues and Cost of sales, respectively, in the accompanying Statement of Operations and Comprehensive Loss.

-Gates Equipolation
+Gates Foundation

 In 2011, we entered into a collaboration agreement with the Bill & Melinda Gates Foundation, primarily for research services related to developing vaccines targeted at developing markets.
-We received an up-front fee of \$1.0 million under this agreement, which we recognized as revenue through December 2017.
-As of the date of this prospectus, we are not performing any services under this collaboration agreement and do not expect to recognize any further revenue under the agreement.
+We received an upfront fee of \$1.0 million under this agreement, which we recognized as revenue through December 2017.
+We are not performing any services under this collaboration agreement and do not expect to recognize any further revenue under the agreement.